4Noyis/rate-limiting-algorithms/README.md

 # Rate Limiting Algorithms
 Rate Limiting Algorithms are mechanisms designed to control the rate at which requests are processed or served by a system.
+They help prevent system overload, ensure fair resource allocation, and protect against abuse or denial-of-service attacks.

 ## Token Bucket Algorithm
 The token bucket algorithm maintains a bucket that holds tokens.
 Each request consumes one token, and tokens are refilled at a constant rate.
 This algorithm allows for burst traffic while maintaining an average rate limit.

 ### How it Works
-Bucket Capacity: Maximum number of tokens the bucket can hold Refill Rate: Rate at which new tokens are addet to the bucket Request Proccessing: Each request consumes one tokens; if no tokens are available, the request is denied
+- Bucket Capacity: Maximum number of tokens the bucket can hold
+- Refill Rate: Rate at which new tokens are addet to the bucket
+- Request Proccessing: Each request consumes one tokens; if no tokens are available, the request is denied

 #### Key Features